aaroncorona/Truffle-App-Frontend/README.md

 # Truffle App Frontend

+Truffle Teddy is a full-stack web application to track the life of Truffle and register new fans.

-This is the front-end source code that powers www.truffleteddy.com.
+This repo contains the front-end source code that powers www.truffleteddy.com.
 The files are hosted on AWS S3 and the domain is powered by AWS Route 53.

 See the repo for the backend APIs [here](https://github.com/aaroncorona/Truffle-App-Backend).